kkaryl/kkaryl.github.io/content/authors/admin/_index.md

 Hello there!
 <!-- I'm a developer and yet another AI enthusiast. -->
-I have an inquisitive mind and a great passion towards learning and building software solutions to problems.
+I have an inquisitive mind and enjoy learning and building software solutions to problems.

 I'm fascinated by the fact that we are now able to make machines see, read, learn, and make decisions using the knowledge we feed them.

-IT is truly a world of boundless creation.
+IT is a world of boundless creation, here's a site to document some of mine.

 <!-- From Software Engineering, Infrastructure, Networking, Security, Data Pipelines, Machine Learning to Deep Learning,  -->